captbaritone/jordaneldredge.com/blog/creating-the-shepard-tone-audio-illusion-with-javascript.md

 Title: Creating the Shepard Tone audio illusion with JavaScript
 Description:
 Author: Jordan Eldredge
-testDate: 2009/03/25
+Date: 2015/01/04
 */

-The [Shepard Tone](http://en.wikipedia.org/wiki/Shepard_tone) is an audio illusion that creates the impression of an enlessly rising or falling tone.
+The [Shepard Tone](http://en.wikipedia.org/wiki/Shepard_tone) is an audio illusion that creates the impression of an endlessly rising or falling tone.

 Back in 2009 I rendered an [example of it using Lilypond](http://jordaneldredge.com/projects/winamp2-js/), which was pretty